raj23manj/Design-Patterns-java-udemy/README.md

          Used to alter an objects bhevaiour when its internal state changes context class -> state(interface)
          Employee -> Manager, HR, Developer(have different behaviour)
+        - Strategy Design pattern
+         Used when we have multiple solutions/algos to solve a a specific task Context -> interface -> impl
+        - Template design pattern
+         used when there is a sketch of operations and leave the details to be implemented for the child